Decimalish

 Returns the integer part of a number by rounding to the nearest whole number in the direction of 0, also known as truncation.

-Note: Equivalent to round(value, { mode: "down" })
+Equivalent to round(value, { mode: "down" })

 Integer and fractional parts